Drama Game: Gibberish Interpreter

 Beat by Beat Press is the world’s fastest growing publisher of new children’s musicals and teaching drama resources, founded by a team of award-winning playwrights in New York City.
 Since 2011 Beat by Beat musical plays for kids have received over 6,200 productions in 75 countries around the globe.

-One thought on “Drama Game: Gibberish Interpreter
+1 thoughts on “Drama Game: Gibberish Interpreter

 Leave a Reply